openenergymonitor/learn/view/sustainable-energy/energy/energy-use-in-context.md

 37.3 kWh/d x 0.933 (conversion factor as above) = 34.8 kWh/d

 **22 miles in a 30 MPG (uk average) petrol car: 32 kWh**<br>
-From the Department for Transports National Travel Survey (nts0410): 22 miles is the average distance traveled by car per household per day in the UK.
+From the Department for Transports National Travel Survey (nts0410): 22 miles is the average distance travelled by car per household per day in the UK.
 3268 vehicle miles per person x 2.41 people per household = 7876 miles/year = 22 miles per day.

 The average petrol car efficiency in the UK is 30 MPG or 0.68 miles/kWh see energy overview calculation.
 <br>22 miles per day therefore uses 22 / 0.68 = 32 kWh.